alisaifee/coredis/docs/source/compatibility.rst

 MONITOR
 *******

-Listen for all requests received by the server in real time
+Listens for all requests received by the server in real-time.

 - Documentation: `MONITOR <https://redis.io/commands/monitor>`_
 - Implementation: :meth:`~coredis.Redis.monitor`